Putting the Happy in Happy Hour!

 Happy Hour – Monday through Friday 3 to 6 p.m.

-From the Bar
+From The Bar

 This place has it all – a relaxed, neighborhood bar feel, a friendly staff, delicious food, and amazing Happy Hour prices.
 Amy Cabaniss, partial owner, says that was their intention, to offer a variety of approachable small plates in a casual atmosphere.
 “It’s tapas-style but it’s not Spanish foods,” she says.
 There’s such a variety and you can especially enjoy it during Happy Hour.